ChainSafe/gossamer/docs/docs/repo/labels.md

   - **S-subsystems-availability** - issues related to polkadot host availability subsystem functionality.
   - **S-subsystems-disputes** - issues related to polkadot host disputes subsystem functionality.
   - **S-infrastructure** - issues related to infrastructure and DevOps.
+  - **S-dependencies** - issues related to dependencies changes.
+Used by dependabot.